tydaeus/notes/git/git-damage-control.md

 See also: https://thoughtbot.com/blog/git-interactive-rebase-squash-amend-rewriting-history, https://jwiegley.github.io/git-from-the-bottom-up/1-Repository/8-interactive-rebasing.html

 ### `rebase` current branch interactively
 Rebasing the current branch interactively is generally the simplest option, allowing you to edit the current branch's history.
+If the problem branch is already present on the server, this should be performed on a new local branch, and processes should be switched to using the new branch after fixes are complete (delete the old branch, after tagging for posterity if desired)

-1. run `git rebase -i <commit>`
+1. run `git rebase -i <commit>`, where `<commit>` is the last good commit
 2. your configured text editor will open a file, listing the operations `rebase` will perform
-    * this starts with all commits being `pick`ed in their original order
+    * this starts with all commits since `<commit>` being `pick`ed in their original order
 3. modify the text file to indicate the desired sequence of changes
     * operations will be performed in the order they're listed
     * `pick` will result in the commit being performed as-is